HarvardPL/CIFC/README.md

 In this language, we use an abstract concept, *execution container*, to model the status of program execution.
 Every container records information that corresponds to the execution status of a method call and its stack frame.
 In our formalization, a container consists:

-- **The term being evaluated** : This is the term that is being evaluated.
+- **Term** : The closed term to be evaluated.
 - **Frame stack** : This is the program context in which the term is currently being evaluated.
 Specifically, it comprises the terms that left to be evaluated in this container.
 - **Label** : This is the security label of this container.
 More details will be explained later.
 - **Variable state** : This variable state maps variables to their values.

 Our coq file defines the container as a type: `tm -> frame_stack -> Label -> stack_frame -> container`.

+#### Important types

+Runtime environment of valid programs comprises several essential pieces of information.
+We model the information using the following types:

+- **Method Definition**: A method definition is composed of a class name to which the method belongs, identifier of the method name, class names/types of the parameters, identifiers of the parameters, and body of the method: `cn -> id -> cn -> id -> tm -> method_def`.
+- **Class Definition**: A class definition is composed of a class name, a list of fields, and a list of method definitions: `cn -> (list field) -> (list method_def) -> CLASS`.
+- **Class Table**: A class table maps class names to their definitions: `cn -> option CLASS`.
+- **Object Identifier**: Object addresses are modeled as a special type: object identifers `nat -> oid`.
+- **Stack Frame**: Stack frames are abstractly modeled as a function `id -> option tm`.
+It maps variable identifiers to their values.
+- **Heap**: The heap is simply modeled as a list of entries of heap objects.
+Every heap entry comprises an object identifier that represents the address and a heap object.
+A heap object comprises the class definition of the object,  as `CLASS -> FieldMap -> Label -> heapObj`.

 #### Configuration

 We define the operational semantics in terms of transitions between configurations.
 Within such semantics, transition rules are defined by case analysis rather than by induction.
-Such semantics could simplified
+Such semantics could simplified some proofs.

+A configuration is a four-tuple, containting the following information:

+1. Heap: A finite

+The coq definition of configuration is : `Class_table ->container -> list container -> heap -> config`.

 As the reader will see this style of semantics has the advantage that the transition rules are dened by case analysis rather than